g1rly-c0d3r/double_pendulum/README.md

 ## goals:

-- In Progress: write a single-threaded simulator using gnuplot & ffmpeg to render the video
+- Complete! ~~write a single-threaded simulator using gnuplot & ffmpeg to render the video~~
 - implement ForTran-only rendering
 - parallelize simulation compute & rendering using openMP
 - implement GPU compute for simulation using openMP